oasysgames/verse-layer-opstack-upgrade/README.md

 ### 8. [OPStack Node] Downloading of OPStack configuration files
 Once the contract set has been successfully deployed, download `deploy-config.json` and `addresses.json` from the [Verse Build Tool](https://tools-fe.oasys.games/check-verse).
 Wallet extensions (such as Metamask) should be connected to the Oasys mainnet or testnet.

-It's important to note that you are required to remove the `l2GenesisCanyonTimeOffset` property from `deploy-config.json`.
-Will apply the Canyon hardfork along with other hardforks before starting up `op-geth` and `op-node` in the section of `Launch of the OPStack`.

 Copy the downloaded files to the `verse-layer-opstack/assets` directory on the OPStack node.